VatBane/TaskManagerAngular/README.md

 But now it doesn't work because of JWT

-P. S. But in the repo named "TaskManager" is previous version, so it must worked but it is not published.
+P. S. But in the repo named "TaskManager" is previous version, so it must work but it is not published.